RS Metrics' Expansion To Europe Led By Environmental And Capital Markets Thought Leader Magnus Billing

 Magnus has an LLM degree from Stockholm University in Sweden and an Executive Management degree from Stockholm School of Economics.
 Given his involvement as a member of the Board of Advisors team, Magnus will continue to mentor and provide feedback on product development while also getting the chance to spend more time in strategic discussions with European customers.

 “RS Metrics' ESGSignals® and Asset Tracker data and analytics solutions are invaluable in helping European corporates and asset managers go beyond just meeting the heightened European regulations.
-They help them effectively address and manage the strategic risks and opportunities to their operations posed by climate change and other environmental issues,” said Robert Herz, Senior Advisor ESG at RS Metrics, former Chairman of FASB, and current Board Member at the International Sustainability Standards Board (ISSB).“I look forward to working with Magnus in his role as President of RS Metrics Europe.”
+They help them effectively address and manage the strategic risks and opportunities to their operations posed by climate change and other environmental issues,” said Robert Herz, Senior Advisor at RS Metrics and part of the advising team of the International Financial Reporting Standards (IFRS) Foundation Trustees and the International Sustainability Standards Board (ISSB).“I look forward to working with Magnus in his role as President of RS Metrics Europe.”

 About RS Metrics